 • Nathan McCauleyfounder of crypto platform Anchorage Digital.

-This project aims to keep TikTok in the hands of purely American interests, with a focus on entertainment and innovation.
+This project aims to keep TikTok in the hands of purely American interests, with an approach focused on entertainment and innovation.

 Oracle and Walmart: a comeback

-Oracle and Walmart are two players that had already expressed an interest in the buyout of TikTok in 2020.
-Today, they're back in the race.
-Oracle, headed by Larry Ellison, is banking on its expertise in cloud computing to ensure the security of user data.
+Oracle and Walmart are two players who had already expressed interest in the buyout of TikTok in 2020.
+Now, they're back in the race.
+Oracle, led by Larry Ellison, is leveraging its cloud computing expertise to keep user data secure.
 For its part, Walmart sees TikTok as a unique opportunity to integrate a direct sales channel into social commerce.

 Other interested parties in the running